natxc/FreshRoulette/README.md

 - Preview recipe before locking it in
 - Have the option to drag a "going out to eat" or "having leftovers" to a day of the week and lock that in, in lieu of a recipe
 - Button to send an email with the grocery list and recipe links

+### Known Bugs to Fix:
+- Mobile layout and better responsiveness for all devices
+- Ingredient tooltip
+- Blurred images on recipe modals